-The women and children of Melbena Village anxiously await the arrival of a water truck in the drought-stricken Borena zone of the Oromia Region in southern Ethiopia, along the border with Kenya.
+The women and children of Melbena Village, Ethopia, anxiously await the arrival of a water truck in the drought-stricken Borena zone of the Oromia Region in southern Ethiopia, along the border with Kenya.
 The area has not received decent rainfall in over two years and the impact has been devastating for the largely pastoral community.
 Report by Indrias Getachew.
 MELBENA VILLAGE, BORENA, Ethiopia, 22 September 2011

 VIDEO: UNICEF correspondent Anja Baron reports on water trucks delievringa crucial lifeline to drought-stricken Melbena Village in the Borena zone of the Oromia Region in southern Ethiopia.